JoshGardener13/Josh-Gardener---COM5012-Smart-Library-Management-System/README.md

 To run the file:
 Open the the Partial Smart Library Management System folder and download the file SmartLibrarySystem.exe, don’t rely on View raw.
 If Windows shows SmartScreen, click More info then click Run anyway.
-The file should work then you'll be able to run the program.
+The file will open then you'll be able to run the program.

 !!HAVE FUN!!